 KLONG KHONG BEACH, KOH LANTA

-Home to several beach bars hosting epic fire shows, Klong Khong beach is a haven for those who seek laid-back vibes.
+Home to several beach bars hosting epic fire shows, Klong Khong beach is a haven for those who seek chill vibes.

 Since Klong Khong isn’t too rocky, it’s great for swimming and you can even get a cheap massage right there on the beach.